-Another high impact action you can take to improve your company’s online brand is making sure your LinkedIn company page is up-to-date.
-Even if you’re just sharing blog posts about new feature launches.
-This is where you can demonstrate thought leadership in your industry.
+Another high-impact action you can take to improve your company’s online brand is making sure your LinkedIn company page is up-to-date.
+Even if you’re just sharing blog posts about new feature launches, LinkedIn is a good place to demonstrate thought leadership in your industry.
 Publish all your articles and press announcements.
 It sounds trivial, but it can sway candidates by showcasing your company’s momentum.

 Here’s a great example from Banyan Security (an Unusual portfolio company):

-Notice their original content on industry trends and pictures showcasing their tight-knit team.
-It does cost a nominal fee to have a LinkedIn company page, but the results are well worth the expense to attract top talent.
+Notice Banyan's original content about industry trends and pictures showcasing their tight-knit team.
+A LinkedIn company page is free and you can upgrade for additional features and recruiting tools — the results are often well worth the expense to attract top talent.